inner-product/mystery-advanced-scala-jan-2022/notes/day5.md

 Type classes use implicits -> they are pattern build from implicit values and parameters.

 Type class : Trait
-Type class instance : implicit value
-Type class usage : implicit parameter
+Type class instance : implicit value implementing the trait Type class usage : implicit parameter requiring an instance of the trait

 Type class is an interface or description of some functionality that we're going to provide for a type.